 “On a personal level, I’ve also become a lot more confident.”

-As her NCP Scholarship draws to a close, Mia’s final assignment will see her spend a month in Fiji in the New Year, working with environmental women’s groups.
+As her NCP Scholarship drew to a close, Mia’s final assignment saw her spend a month in Fiji, working with environmental women’s groups.

 “For one thing, the language barrier has been difficult at times – I came to Indonesia with next to no language skills but now I can speak a little Bahasa.